Muukid/muTrueType/README.md

 The font struct, `muttFont`, is the primary way of reading information from TrueType tables, holding pointers to each table's defined data, and is automatically filled using the function [`mutt_load`](#loading-a-font).
 It has the following members:

-* `muttLoadFlags load_flags` - flags indicating which tables successfully loaded.
+* `muttLoadFlags load_flags` - flags indicating which requested tables successfully loaded.

+* `muttLoadFlags fail_load_flags` - flags indicating which requested tables did not successfully load.

 * `muttDirectory* directory` - a pointer to the [font directory](#font-directory).